samar-khanna/DiffusionSat/README.md

 We have provided example shardlists in `webdataset_shards`.
 The training code will read the relevant file, and load data using the data paths in this file.
 The advantage of using `webdataset` is that your data does not need to only be on disk, and you can stream data from buckets in AWS S3 as well.

+We also provide a small sample `webdataset` in `webdataset_shards/texas_housing_val_10sample.tar`, sourced from the validation set of the Texas housing super-resolution task.

 #### fMoW